Azure-Samples/app-templates-microservices-integration/README.md

 1. Deploy microservices containers without needing to manage complex container orchestration infrastructure.
 1. Running containerized workloads on a serverless and consumption based platform that supports scale to zero.
+1. Autoscaling applications based on HTTP traffic or events supported by KEDA.
 1. Deploying APIs and exposing APIs to internal and external clients.
 1. API Management provides the publishing capability for HTTP APIs, to promote reuse and discoverability.
 It can manage other cross-cutting concerns such as authentication, throughput limits, and response caching.
 1. Continuous build to produce container images and deployment orchestration to increase speed and reliability of deployments.